worakritsoo/svelte-ionic/README.md

 # Todo's
 A number of todo's:
+- Ionic 6 - expected in March?
+- Snowpack instead of rollup
+- Add some other Ionic things like Platform
-- Copy snippets of source code
+- ~~Copy snippets of source code~~
-- Implement workbox and spassr as shown in the startertemplate of routify (or at least check)
+- ~~Implement workbox and spassr as shown in the startertemplate of routify (or at least check) - using https://github.com/OliwerDrywa/svelte-pwa/blob/master/public/service-worker.js~~
 - ~~fix IonTab~~
 - ~~fix Ionic Menu close, go through all components and fix some messages~~
 - ~~research some of the warnings after Ionic 5 migration~~